Yanik39/TORNet/README.md

     * Checks Tor Projects, [Tor Check](https://check.torproject.org/) page (Which says 'Congratulations' if the connection is over Tor)
     * Checks [Debian Onion](https://onion.debian.org/) V3 adress `5ekxbftvqg26oir5wle3p27ax3wksbxcecnm6oemju7bjra2pn26s3qd.onion`
     * Also checks systems own hidden service address.
-  * If there is many(8) consequent errors occurs, Tor is going to be restarted.
+  * If there is many(8) consequent error occurs, Tor is going to be restarted by the HealthCheck script.

 ### DNS
-  * `dnsmasq` handles all DNS requests and send them over tor connection.
+  * `dnsmasq` handles all DNS requests and send them over Tor connection.

 ### Some Features
   * `tor <-> nginx` connection is established with socket.
 Nginx is not listening any IP or port.